dilipthelip/ApacheKafka/README.md

 ![](https://github.com/dilipthelip/ApacheKafka/blob/master/images/kafka20.png)

--	When Subscribe or Assign method is invoked then the content within the Collection object is user to set the Subscriptionstate object within the consumer.
+-	When Subscribe or Assign method is invoked then the content within the Collection object is used to set the Subscriptionstate object within the consumer.
 -	This objects stands as a source of truth for the relationship between the cluster ,broker and the Kafka consumer.
--	SubscriptionState object plays works well with the **ConsumerCoordinator** in managing the ffset.
+-	SubscriptionState object works well with the **ConsumerCoordinator** in managing the offset.
 -	When the **poll()** method is invoked , using the **bootstrap.servers** property the consumer invokes  the cluster to fetch the metadata using the Fetcher.
 This starts the communication between the consumer and broker.
 -	Fetcher communicates with the Broker using the Consumer Network client.
 This client sends TCP packets and the consuer sends heartbeats which enables the cluster to know what consumers are connected.
 -	Additionally the initial response for metadata is sent and recieved.The metadata will be kept updtodate whenerver the  poll method is invoked.